srazmjo/Workshop1/Project1.md

 ![](project_1_part2_stretch_goal_1.png)

 ### population distribution map (districts and provinces both shown)
+This map shows log of population distribution across provinces and districts with three colors distinguishing cities with least, average, and highest number of population.
 ![](project_1_part2_stretch_goal_2.png)

 ### 3-D Visual description of Population distribution in Gabon
+Using Rayshader library, this 3-D visual description of population distribution enables the reader to easily analyse the data gathered by the scientists.
+The provinces with higher population are shown higher in height and provinces with lower population are shown with shorter heights.
+This visual is also filled with three colors to ease distinguishing densely populated cities from less populated cities.
 ![](Project_1_part2_stretch_goal_3.gif)

 ### Population Distribution in Gabon on a geometric bar
+Based on the data gathered from GADM and HDX, as anticipated previously, Estuaire is home to 38.51% of Gabon's citizens.
+Nyanga is ranked the last with 2.40% of Gabon's population living in it.
+Except Estuaire and Haut-Ogoouie (Gabon's major business centers), that have more than 15% of Gabon's population, other provinces all have 10% or lesser percent of population, which once again shows the uneven settlement across Gabon.
 ![](project_1_part3_Ordered_filled_geom_bar.png)

 ### Population Density on Gabon's each province
+As stated previously, Gabon has one of the least population density statistics across the region.
+Nyanga has a surprising 3.2 people living on 1 km^2.
+On the other hand, Estuaire has a density of 56.18 despite being about the same area size as Nyanga.
+People tend to leave the suburbs to move to the main cities in order to get better jobs and earn more money to survive.
+Again except Estuaire and Haut-Ogoouie, that have double digits density, all other provinces have less 9 people living on a square kilometer.
 ![](project_1_part3_population_map_with_density.png)

 ### Population Density and Geometric bar visual representation side by side
+This is just a compare and contrast between two maps and showing them side by side to better translate the data.
 ![](project_1_part3_population_side_by_side.png)

 ### Geometric bar describing Gabon's population density based on its sub districts.
+This geometric bar shows the population distribution over Gabon's districts.
+The density of Komo-Mondah district, located in capital Liberville, Estuaire, simply outweighs almost 7 other provinces based on its density.
+This single district is denser than all other 7 provinces.
+It is almost twice as denser as Haut-Ogoouie province, one of the most important provinces in Gabon.
 ![](project_1_part3_stretch_goal_1.png)